Table of Contents

 Unlike traditional trade shows that are location-specific, the digital world knows no geographical boundaries.
 As such, online diamond trade shows mean you can expect a diverse group of attendees – buyers and exhibitors.
 This is particularly interesting for the latter because it would allow them to share their products/services with a massive digital audience which could translate to increased sales.

 - Big data can help in creating lead nurturing and lead generation strategy

 Traditional trade shows require physical attendance, which makes it difficult to keep track of the attendees.
 When organizing online diamond trade shows, exhibitors can have access to reports and analytics that they can use to keep track of every movement of their attendees.
-Exhibitors can analyze these reports afterwards and utilize it to create lead nurturing and lead generation strategy.
+Exhibitors can analyze these reports afterward and utilize them to create lead nurturing and lead generation strategies.
 For instance, if you’re an exhibitor, find out the piece of collateral that the attendees have downloaded or viewed and tailor your content from these findings.

 Who says you need to choose between traditional and online diamond trade shows?

 The virtual trade show is a growing tool and while many businesses took their time embracing it, the unprecedented impact of coronavirus has made it a leading solution to the challenge to avoid completely paralyzing the industry.